stack-auth/stack/docs/docs/02-customization/03-custom-components.md

 Now if you check out your sign-in page, you will see the sign-in button there is using your custom button component.
 If you import `Button` from `@stackframe/stack-ui`, it will also use your custom button component as well.

-Here is a list of low-level components that you can customize, started ones are the most used and recommended to customize first:
+Here is a list of low-level components that you can customize, stared ones are the most used and recommended to customize first:
 - Button ⭐
 - Container
 - Divider